-Key matters for the waste management chapter of the EIS would therefore include:
+Key matters for the mining waste management chapter of the EIS to consider would therefore include:

-The proposed waste disposal options, especially the balance between in-pit and outof-pit dumping, and the location of the out-of-pit dumps.
+- The proposed waste disposal options, especially the balance between in-pit and outof-pit dumping, and the location of out-of-pit dumps. - Management of tailings. - Emplacement methods and staging, including compaction and progressive shaping and rehabilitation procedures. - Water diversion measures around waste dumps, groundwater monitoring measures and leachate collection. - The volume and dry tonnage of each element of the waste stream, and any special dumping and encapsulation requirements. - The physical properties of the overburden, including rock type, strength, likely particle size distribution and bulking factors. - The weathering or slaking characteristics of the overburden, and the erodibility of the weathering products. - The chemical composition of the overburden, in particular its sulphide content and hence acid-generating potential. - Proposed final waste emplacement shaping, sealing and revegetation.

-- Emplacement methods and staging, including spoil compaction, progressive landform shaping and rehabilitation procedures. - Water diversion measures around the spoil dumps, groundwater monitoring measures and leachate collection. - The estimated volume and dry tonnage of each element of the waste stream, and any special dumping and encapsulation requirements. - The physical properties of the overburden, including rock type, strength, likely particle size distribution and bulking factors (as-placed relative to as-dug, which might involve a volumetric increase of 20-30%). - The weathering or slaking characteristics of the overburden, and the erodibility of its weathering products. - The chemical composition of the overburden, in particular its sulphide content and hence acid-generating potential. - Proposed final waste emplacement shaping, sealing and revegetation. - Placement of coaly and carbonaceous wastes, including interburden and washery rejects. - The final waste dump landform geometry and maintenance provisions.
+- Placement of coaly and carbonaceous wastes, including interburden and washery rejects. - The final waste dump landform geometry and maintenance provisions.